tlamadon/scriptflow/README.md

    - [ ] docker Executor
    - [ ] aws executor (probably using Ray)
    - [ ] dask executor
- - [ ] cache flows in addition to caching tasks (avoid same task getting scheduled from 2 places)
  - [x] add check on qsub return values
  - [x] select flow by name from terminal
- - [ ] allow for glob output/input
  - [ ] ? scripts can create tasks, not sure how to await them.
  - reporting:
    - [ ] input and output hashes
-   - [ ] start and end datetimes
+   - [x] start and end datetimes
+ - writing tasks and flows
+   - [ ] cache flows in addition to caching tasks (avoid same task getting scheduled from 2 places)
+   - [ ] a functional api for task creation with hooks
+   - [ ] a functional api for flows
+   - [ ] controller could parse the log file for results (looking for specific triggers)
+   - [ ] allow for glob output/input
+ - cli
+   - [ ] pass arguments to flows

 ## Simple flow example: